| Publishes | Twice weekly | Episodes | 303 | Founded | 11 years ago |

 Welcome to The Mental Breakdown and Psychreg Podcast!
-Today, Dr. Berney and Dr. Marshall continue the conversation about the stress and challenges brought about by our current political climate, and discuss strategies for managing it.
-Read the art... more
+Today, Dr. Berney and Dr. Marshall discuss the various factors that contribute to the development of our personality.
+Read the articles from the American Psychiatric Association here and from the ... more

 Welcome to The Mental Breakdown and Psychreg Podcast!
-Today, Dr. Berney and Dr. Marshall discuss the influence that political stress has on our lives and our relationships.
-You can now follow Dr. Marshall on twitter, as well!
-Dr. Berney and Dr.... more
+Today, Dr. Berney and Dr. Marshall discuss the influence that political polarization has on our ability to regulate our emotions.
+Read the article from Psychology Today here.
+You can now follow Dr... more

 Welcome to The Mental Breakdown and Psychreg Podcast!
-Today, Dr. Berney and Dr. Marshall discuss the phenomenon of Minecraft and why parents may be OK with some screen time.
-Read the articles from the BBC here and here.
-You can now follow Dr. M... more
+Today, Dr. Berney and Dr. Marshall discuss medications used to treat Attention Deficit Hyperactivity Disorder (ADHD).
+Read the articles from ADDitude Magazine here and here.
+You can now follow Dr.... more

 People also subscribe to these shows.